5 reasons why half of all workers are totally stressed out

-A new survey of 2,843 professionals by LinkedIn shows that a hair under half (49%) of workers today report feeling stressed in their jobs.
+A new survey of 2,843 professionals by LinkedIn Learning shows that a hair under half (49%) of workers today report feeling stressed in their jobs.

 What’s the cause?
 The majority (70%) of professionals, regardless of age, gender, and role, reported that they feel overwhelmed by their workload and are struggling to maintain a work-life balance.